HOW TO PREPARE FOR SSA’S PSYCHOLOGICAL EXAM

 CRIMINAL HISTORY – WHAT IT IS AND WHAT IT IS NOT

 Additionally, the doctor will ask you whether or not you have a criminal history.
-The reason the doctor is asking this question is that some people with an extensive criminal history have Borderline Personality Disorder or Oppositional Defiance Disorder.
-Obviously, if you have been to prison or jail, tell the doctor.
+The reason the doctor asks is that some people with a criminal history have mental conditions.
+For example, some people have Borderline Personality Disorder or Oppositional Defiance Disorder.
+Obviously, if you have been to prison or jail, then tell the doctor.
 However, be aware that speeding tickets are not a criminal history.
 Neither is that one time you stole candy at the store when you were in 6th grade.
-Please remember that you are talking to a doctor who is judging you.
-The doctor isn’t asking you about your past so that you confess some small event that happened when you were a child or a teenager.
-Also, the doctor is not asking about whether or not you got a ticket for smoking a cigarette when you were underage.

 SUBSTANCE ABUSE – WHY IT MATTERS TO THE SSA

 If you have a lengthy history of substance abuse, then be honest about it.
-For example, if you have been in and out of rehab due to drug or alcohol abuse, admit it.
+For example, if you have been in and out of rehab due to substance abuse, admit it.
 Hopefully, you can tell the doctor that you are now sober.
-However, the exam is not the time to confess the one time you tried marijuana in high school or talk about how when you were 16 your drank five beers at a party.
-Those events are not a “history” of substance abuse and SSA’s doctor is not your priest.
-Anything you say at the exam will be reported to the SSA.
-So, don’t confess stupid behavior as if it is a history of substance abuse.
+However, the exam is not the time to confess the one time you tried marijuana in high school.

-The doctor is asking about serious ongoing drug and alcohol problems, not something you did once thirty years ago.
-Substance abuse means you cannot control your drinking.
-You are drinking to get drunk, passing out, and spending most of your money on alcohol.
-If you drink two beers, while you watch a football game, that is not abusing alcohol.
-If you drink a glass of wine at a party, you do not have an alcohol problem.
+However, if you drink two beers at a football game, that is not abusing alcohol.
+If you drink a glass of wine at a party, then you are not abusing alcohol.
 Know the difference between alcohol abuse and normal drinking behavior.
 It is not a badge of honor to pretend you have a drinking problem at the psychological exam.

 WHAT WE DO TO HELP YOU WIN SSDI AND SSI BENEFITS